Mellow-Programming-Language/Mellow/README.md

 `git clone` a secondary repository (the parser generator project at https://github.com/Mellow-Programming-Language/ParserGenerator), which is necessary to build the compiler.

+To enable the green threads runtime, `make compiler_multithread` to build a version of the compiler with those features enabled.

 Help
 ----